Sara Däbritz: International career

 On 29 June 2013, Däbritz made her debut at senior level coming in as a second-half substitute during a friendly match against Japan.
 She was called up to be part of the national team for the successful campaign at the UEFA Women's Euro 2013.
-In 2014, she was part of the Germany U-20 at the 2014 FIFA U-20 Women's World Cup, achieving another title with a contribution of five goals for which she received the Bronze Shoe.
+In 2014, she was part of the Germany U-20 team at the 2014 FIFA U-20 Women's World Cup, achieving another title with a contribution of five goals for which she received the Bronze Shoe.
 Named for Germany's national squad for the 2015 FIFA Women's World Cup, she scored her first senior goal during the tournament's match against Ivory Coast.

 She was part of the squad for the 2016 Summer Olympics, where Germany won the gold medal.

-At the 2019 Women's World Cup, she scored a goal in Germany's 1–0, and 4-0 wins over Spain and South Africa, earning the player of the match award on both occasions.
-She would add another goal to her world cup total as she scored in Germany's 3–0 triumph over Nigeria, bringing her goal total to three for the tournament.
+At the 2019 FIFA Women's World Cup, she scored a goal in Germany's 1–0, and 4–0 wins over Spain and South Africa, earning the player of the match award on both occasions.
+She scored in Germany's 3–0 triumph over Nigeria, bringing her goal total to three for the tournament.

+She was part of the squad which reached the semifinals of the UEFA Women's Euro 2025, losing 1–0 after extra time to Spain in what would be her last appearance for Germany.

+In October 2025, she announced her retirement from international football.
+She had played in every calendar year for Germany since making her senior debut in 2013.